Russians control 80% of key Ukraine city, cut escape routes - NewsBreak

 A Russian failure, however, could lay the grounds for a Ukrainian counteroffensive — and possible political upheaval for the Kremlin.

+In the northeastern Kharkiv region, the Russian army is trying to strengthen its positions and Ukrainian forces there also are suffering painful losses, Zelenskyy said.
+“And we still need to fight, to fight hard for the complete security of Kharkiv and the region," he said.

-Reports of overnight shelling came from other Ukrainian regions as well, with five people wounded in the northeastern Kharkiv region.
-According to an intelligence update Tuesday by the U.K. Defense Ministry, Russian forces appear to have made small advances in the Kharkiv sector for the first time in several weeks.
+According to an intelligence update Tuesday by the U.K. Defense Ministry, Russian forces appear to have made small advances in the Kharkiv region for the first time in several weeks.

+Elsewhere, a regional Ukrainian military official said the country’s air defense shot down two Russian cruise missiles targeting the region around Odesa, Ukraine's main port on the Black Sea.

 MORE STORIES ON THE RUSSIA-UKRAINE WAR: